Decay of spin helices in XXZ quantum spin chains with single-ion anisotropy: Spin-wave approximation

 For a periodic $N$-site system the Bose operators are related to the spin-helix amplitude by $A = 1 - \sum_k \hat{a}_k^\dagger \hat{a}_k /(N S) $.
 Applying the result of Ref.~\cite{XYZHelicesScars} to the above model yields the condition

 for a constant amplitude, which is equal to the requirement for the semiclassical phase velocity $v_\phi$ to become zero.

-Our numerical results show that (\ref{eq:stable_condition}) does not imply that the exact amplitude is constant.
+Our numerical results show that Eq.~\eqref{eq:stable_condition} does not imply that the exact amplitude is constant.
 At finite $D$ it rather continues to decrease with time for all $Q$.
-The wave number $\tilde{Q}$ with the smallest decay does not match (\ref{eq:stable_condition}) either [see Fig.~\ref{fig:decay_closeup}(a)].
-However, Eq.~\eqref{eq:stable_condition} seems to capture the dependence of $\tilde{Q}$ on $D$ and $S$ at least qualitatively.
-The leading terms that were dropped in \eqref{eq:sw} behave as $S^{-\frac{1}{2}}$ and correspond to the Dzyaloshinskii-Moriya interaction in \eqref{eq:ham_transformed}.
+The wave number $\tilde{Q}$ with the smallest decay does not match Eq.~\eqref{eq:stable_condition} either [see Fig.~\ref{fig:decay_closeup}(a)].
+However, it seems to capture the dependence of $\tilde{Q}$ on $D$ and $S$ at least qualitatively.
+The leading terms that were dropped in Eq.~\eqref{eq:sw} behave as $S^{-\frac{1}{2}}$ and correspond to the Dzyaloshinskii-Moriya interaction in Eq.~\eqref{eq:ham_transformed}.
 This interaction does not contribute to the second order in $t$ [see Eq.~\eqref{eq:decay_2ndO}] but strongly affects the long-time behavior.
 In fact, when those terms are dropped in the Hamiltonian~\eqref{eq:ham_transformed}, Eq.~\eqref{eq:stable_condition} accurately predicts $\tilde{Q}$, and the long-time decay of the amplitude $A$ for that wave number is severely reduced.
 This is demonstrated in Fig.~\ref{fig:Qshift} for an exchange anisotropy $\Delta = 0.5$.
 We note that removing the Dzyaloshinskii-Moriya interaction from the transformed Hamiltonian corresponds to adding a term $\delta \hat{H} = \frac{\textrm{i} J \sin(Q)}{2} \sum_n (e^{\textrm{i}Q} \hat{S}_n^+ \hat{S}_{n+1}^- - e^{-\textrm{i}Q} \hat{S}_n^- \hat{S}_{n+1}^+)$ to the original Hamiltonian which then is a special case of the model studied in Ref.~\cite{PhysRevB.108.085108}.
+With this term, already for $D=0$ the helices with opposite winding direction, $|{-}Q,\theta\rangle$, are no longer eigenstates of the Hamiltonian and the degeneracy at the helix energy is reduced.

+When Eq.~\eqref{eq:stable_condition} holds, the spin-wave approximation for the amplitude decay can be written in closed form: